Endogen/Telegram-Kraken-Bot/README.md

 #### password_hash
 Will be set automatically once you enable the password protection and set a new password. **Please don't change this**

-#### confirm_action
-If `true` the 'trade' command will ask if the entered data is correct and if you confirm it the new order will be created

 #### trade_to_currency
 The 'real-life' currency you are using (for example 'EUR')